 Students are responsible for certain fees each semester.

-In some instances, 12-month assistantships are avialable and the above amounts are adjusted accordingly.
+In some instances, 12-month assistantships are available and the above amounts are adjusted accordingly.
 Income from assistantships is subject to state and federal income taxes.

-Applications for departmental assistantships should be sent no later than December 1 to Mrs. Barbara Derricotte.
+Applications for departmental assistantships should be sent no later than December 1 to Catherine Floyd.

-These conditions are met as long as funds are available, the student makes satisfactory progress in the program, and performace of assistantship duties receives a positive evaluation.
+These conditions are met as long as funds are available, the student makes satisfactory progress in the program, and performance of assistantship duties receives a positive evaluation.